What are the Most Predictable Year-to-Year Stats for Wide Receivers?

 Since catch rate, targets, receptions, and yards all only have moderate year-to-year correlations, it makes sense that there can be a disconnect between yards per reception and yards per target correlations from one year to the next.
 All of these stats may vary on a yearly basis, but that doesn’t mean they all move in the same direction.
 In other words, if a receiver has a catch rate of 60 percent one year and 50 percent the next, but maintains his yardage and reception totals, his yards per reception won't change, but his yards per target will see a significant drop-off.

 Touchdowns are such a rare occurrence relative to targets that even a swing in just a couple of scores per season can have a huge impact on touchdown rate, hence the weak year-to-year correlation.
-(Speaking of touchdowns note that receiving touchdowns have a slightly stronger year-to-year correlation than total touchdowns for running backs.)

 Be Wary of the Red Zone